NT548-P11-DevOps-Technology/.github/profile/README.md

 Welcome to the GitHub organization for my team (Group 03).
 This organization hosts repositories for our project titled **Implementing a DevSecOps Model for a High Availability CI/CD System in a Microservices Environment**.
 In the next section, you'll find an overview of each repository and its purpose.

-Our organization aims to implement a streamlined DevSecOps workflow for high availability and efficiency.
+This project aims to implement a streamlined DevSecOps workflow for high availability and efficiency.
 Below are the diagrams that illustrate the core processes:

 ### Provisioning & Configuration Management